 Conference Expected to Draw Thousands, Stimulate Millions in the Local Economy

 BALTIMORE (July 15, 2016) -- Cutting the ribbon to open a FedEx-sponsored College Fair, the National Urban League kicked off a countdown to its 2016 Conference, expected to draw thousands and stimulate millions in the local economy.

-National Urban League President Marc H. Morial today issued the following statement responding to recent developments in Ferguson, MO.
+NEW YORK (July 8, 2016) -- National Urban League President and CEO Marc H. Morial today issued the following statement in regard to the deadly violence against police officers in Dallas: